GabrielHoy/GPGMP/README.md

   - toom53_mul.cu
   - toom62_mul.cu
   - toom63_mul.cu
+- Investigate whether `_alloca` is viable to run on the GPU; possibly refactor more `mpn` functions if not
 - Optimize `gpgmp::mpnRoutines` routines for parallelized processing
 - Optimize `gpgmp::mpfRoutines` routines for parallelized processing
 - Optimize `gpgmp::mpfArrayRoutines` routines for parallelized processing